 Over the years he made many mission trips throughout the United States and also to Ecuador, Jamaica, and Mexico.
 He was greatly interested in radio, and he had an amateur radio license (W5SAR and then W5SK) which he used to communicate with his children after they left home.
 He was excited about the possibilities of mission work with radio, and The Mission Trail was the embodiment of his love for mission work and ministry combined with his love for radio and publishing.

 On October 22, 2016, we celebrated Grandpa's 100th birthday.
-I am thankful to have Grandpa's life for God as part of my family heritage, and I want to continue to share his ministry with everyone today. ~ Janet McMurrin
+We also celebrated Grandma's 100th birthday with family in August 2018.
+I am thankful to have Grandpa and Grandma's lives for God as part of my family heritage, and I want to continue to share their ministry with everyone today. ~ Janet McMurrin